luciangreen/Philosophy/README.md

 * To run a specific test:
 `test1(off,TestNumber,Passed).`
-where TestNumber is the test number from lpiverify4.pl in List Prolog.
+where TestNumber is the test number from <a href="lpiverify4.pl">lpiverify4.pl</a> in List Prolog.

 # Authors